 About

-I've spent 25+ years helping organizations navigate major technology shifts.
+I've spent 25+ years in the middle of major technology shifts.
 Not the slide deck version — the part where you actually have to make it work.

-Across roles at Microsoft and Stripe, I built and scaled global platforms focused on developer experience, documentation, and operating models that outlast the hype cycle.
+Across roles at Microsoft and Stripe, I built platforms that are still running: Microsoft Learn, Microsoft Docs, Stripe Docs.
+Developer experience, documentation, operating models — the kind that keep working after the team that built them has moved on.
 The pattern is always the same: big strategy meets messy reality, and someone has to close the gap.
-That's been my job.
+That's always been the work.

 Right now, that gap is AI.

 Most enterprises I talk to aren't short on interest.
 They've seen the demos.
 They've run the pilots.
 What they're missing is the bridge between "AI is clearly useful" and "AI is actually integrated into how we make decisions and ship work."
-That's where I live — designing the foundations that make AI practical.
+That's where I live.

 Greatest Hits